attalos/optimizationExperiment/README.md

         error L2: 6.698693125230453e-05
         time: 0.377983

-6. start experiment with protocol when you are read.
+6. start experiment with protocol when you are ready.
 Don't measure any other configuration before that.

 ## Example protocol
 The protocol should look somewhat like this.
 The expert may use the table below or any other form that contains the same data.